Degree Offered

 Transfer Students

-Eligible students may transfer into the RBA program from other regionally accredited institutions or from other majors within WVU.
+Eligible students may transfer into the RBA program from other regionally accredited institutions or other majors within WVU.

 RBA “F” Forgiveness

-The RBA “F” forgiveness policy allows students to remove all failing grades four years prior to entering the RBA program from GPA calculations.
+The RBA “F” forgiveness policy allows students to remove all failing grades three years or more prior to entering the RBA program from GPA calculations.
 This gives eligible students a second chance at completing their RBA degree by helping them meet the minimum GPA requirement.
 This process is only for first-time admission to the RBA program and is not applied to future semesters or readmission to the program.
 RBA “F” forgiveness only applies to students who remain in the RBA program.

 College Equivalent Credits (CEC) and Fees